AurelianSpodarec/luavel.com/README.md

 # Tables aka Objects & Arrays

-Lua doesn't have objects nor arrays - it has just tables. s Tables in luas is Arr
+Lua doesn't have objects nor arrays - it has just tables. s Tables in Luas is Arr
 Objects in Lua are called Tables.
 Objects in Lua are called Arrays.They serve as an array and object.